Abraham Shemtov: Ronald Perelman

 Industrialist Ronald O. Perelman, chairman and chief executive officer of MacAndrews & Forbes Holdings, is a friend and disciple of Rabbi Shemtov.
 They have met in Shemtov's Lubavitcher Center in Philadelphia and have deeply connected.
 Ever since, Perelman has attended prayers in synagogues, kept Kosher and the Sabbath.
 Shemtov regularly commutes from Philadelphia to the financier's East 63rd Street residence in New York City.
 "We discuss lessons from the Bible.
 It's a central dimension of his life", Shemtov has told the Washington Post.

 Shemtov has accompanied Perelman in his meeting with the Lubavitcher Rebbe at the Lubavitch World Headquarters in Brooklyn.
-Showing the merchant rare praise, the Rebbe has called him "my partner" in charitable activities.
+Showing the merchant praise, the Rebbe has called him "my partner in charitable activities."

 Perelman generously donates to Shemtov and Lubavitch causes.
 He is National Chairman of American Friends of Lubavitch and chief benefactor of Campus Chomesh - home of Associated Beth Rivkah Girls Schools, named after Rebbetzin Chaya Mushka Schneerson, wife of the Lubavitcher Rebbe.

 On June 21, 2006, Shemtov and Perelman established a fund under the auspices of Agudas Chassidei Chabad to financially assist new Chabad-Lubavitch emissaries.
 “You are terribly important to us as Jews, to us as parents, and to us that know the importance of keeping Judaism alive,” Perelman has told the grantees - 20 enthusiastic Lubavitch couples.